tylerhou/site-old/content/posts/iterators-generators-python.md

 iterator interface makes it easy to write code *generic* over the underlying data structure.

-In Python, because iterators are so ingrained into the `for` loop, it is natural to write such code.
+In Python, because the `for` statement was designed to use iterators, it is natural to write such code.

 ```python